Set Up Custom SQL Monitors

 FROM public.sale

-NOW() - '30mins'::INTERVAL AND NOW()
+WHERE created_at BETWEEN NOW() - '30mins'::INTERVAL AND NOW()

-AND status in ('pending', 'rejected')
+AND status IN ('pending', 'rejected')

 ```

-### Value Sum
+### Value sum exceeds threshold

 ```sql